NumanFidan/wheathography/README.md

 Mistakes I made before and planning to change:
-* made too little commits
+* made too few commits
 * no unit tests
 * poor speration of concerns